Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

     ![alt tag](https://raw.githubusercontent.com/Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2023/main/class/class3/img/Bashkernel.png)

-    Lets run a few bash commands (from notebook - go to the end of notebook) to check if we can run Bash commands from this notebook.
+    Lets run a few bash commands (from notebook - go to the end of notebook) to check if we can run Bash commands.

+    We only touched upon the surface of what we can do with Jupyter Notebooks.